 STEP 2:

 Within ten (10) business days of the date of the Department Head's reply, the Chief Steward or his designee shall present the written grievance, along with the ASSOCIATION'S reasons for non- acceptance of the Department Head's reply, to the City Administrator.
-The City Administrator shall meet with the ASSOCIATION and the Department Head or his/her designee to attempt to resolve the grievance and shall respond in writing to the Chief Steward within twenty (20) business days of the receipt of the grievance.
+The City Administrator shall meet with the ASSOCIATION and the Department Head or their designee to attempt to resolve the grievance and shall respond in writing to the Chief Steward within twenty (20) business days of the receipt of the grievance.

 If the grievance remains unresolved, the ASSOCIATION may proceed to the following step: